 NS_ASSUME_NONNULL_BEGIN @property (nonatomic,strong) NSArray *dueDates; @property (nonatomic,strong) NSDictionary *dataDictionary; @property (nonatomic,strong) NSSet *filter; NS_ASSUME_NONNULL_END

-public var dueDates: [AnyObject] public var dataDictionary: [NSObject : AnyObject] public var filter: Set<NSObject>
+open var dueDates: [Any] open var dataDictionary: [AnyHashable : Any] open var filter: Set<AnyHashable>

 We may intend for the array of dates to contain